 The Nintendo GameCube.
 It was in third place in the sixth generation (only a couple million units behind the original Xbox), with gamers deriding it as a "kiddie" console (granted, compared to the other consoles of its generation, it did look like a toy).
 It also suffered from few third-party exclusives, and divisive first party titles.
 However, several games have become Cult Classics, or have simply been revisited and given the accolades they deserve.

 The Nintendo DS.
-The system's launch was anything but spectacular, with many critics deeming the system's duel screen design "gimmicky" and giving its initial lineup of games lukewarm reviews.
+The system's launch was anything but spectacular, with many critics deeming the system's dual screen design "gimmicky" and giving its initial lineup of games lukewarm reviews.
 The impending launch of Sony's technologically superior PSP, meanwhile, led many to pre-maturely predict that Nintendo's dominance in the handheld industry would come to an abrupt endnote This was during the GameCube era, when Nintendo seemed on the verge of becoming Deader Than Disco in the console wars..
-Over the course of 2005, however, tons of stellar titles (both first and third party) were released, and the DS defied all expectations by eventually became the best selling portable gaming system in history.
+Over the course of 2005, however, tons of stellar titles (both first and third party) were released, and the DS defied all expectations by eventually becoming the best selling portable gaming system in history.
 Meanwhile, the PSP (despite initially being almost unanimously favored by critics) floundered in terms of sales and, while still having some good games, isn't considered as good of a system as the DS.